 Safe & Comfortable Dormitories

-NUCB has 794 rooms available for students, guaranteed for four-years of study.
+NUCB has over 600 rooms available for students, guaranteed for four-years of study.
 Rooms are furnished and single occupancy with cooking facilities and a shower located in the room.

 Clubs & Circles